 The personal statement is an important part of your application.
 It is your opportunity to provide information about your background, interests, and aspirations, and how they relate to your proposed academic program.
-Unless otherwise noted, the length should be 2-3 double-spaced, typed pages.
-If you are applying to a department not listed below, describe your reasons for pursuing graduate study, the program you hope to follow at CGU, and the strengths and weaknesses of your preparation for graduate study.
+Unless otherwise noted, please follow these guidelines when writing your personal statement:

 Provide a one-page artist statement (no longer than 500 words) in lieu of the 2-3 page personal statement (please see Additional Department-Specific Instructions below).

 Write a 5-page, double-spaced personal statement that addresses the following questions:

 1. Who are you?

 3. Why are you pursuing this graduate degree?

 4. What is your professional and academic background?

 6. Why the School of Educational Studies?

 Write a 3-5 page statement detailing why you wish to obtain your desired degree or certificate, what you hope to gain from your experience at the Drucker School, your goals, and what you feel you can contribute to the classroom.